gabrevana/selenium-java/README.md

-# Automation framework using Selenium WebDriver
+# Automation framework from the "Automation Testing Masterclass - Selenium, Cucumber and More" Udemy course

-This repository is still a WIP of a web automation framework using the Selenium WebDriver library for Java.
+This repository is still a WIP, you can check the course on Udemy clicking [here](https://www.udemy.com/course/automation-testing-masterclass/)